 The outlook depends on factors such as:

-If the infection can’t be controlled and spreads too far, amputation may be necessary.
+If the infection can’t be managed and spreads too far, amputation may be necessary.

 If you have diabetes, tell your healthcare provider right away if you experience: